Points and lines configurations for perpendicular bisectors of convex cyclic polygons: Bracelets for uniformly random points

 For every $1\leq i \leq n$ we define $S_i = X_i-X_{i-1}$ to be the spacing between two consecutive dots.
-Then the main tool that allows us to understand the joint behaviour of the $S_i$'s is the following lemma (see e.g. \cite[Section $4.1$]{Pyk65} for a proof), which allows us to get rid of the condition that the sum of the variables $S_i$ should be equal to $\tfrac{1}{2}$.
+The main tool to understand the joint behaviour of the $S_i$'s is the following lemma (see e.g. \cite[Section~$4.1$]{Pyk65} for a proof), which allows us to get rid of the condition that the sum of the variables $S_i$ should be equal to $\tfrac{1}{2}$.

 \begin{lemma}[\cite{Pyk65}] Fix $n \geq 1$.
-If $T_1,\ldots,T_n$ are i.i.d. exponential variables of parameter $1$ and $Y_n := \sum_{i=1}^n T_i$, then $(T_1/Y_n, \ldots, T_n/Y_n)$ is independent of $Y_n$ and distributed as $(S_1, \ldots, S_n)$. \end{lemma}
+If $T_1,\ldots,T_n$ are i.i.d. exponential variables of parameter $1$ and $Y_n := \sum_{i=1}^n T_i$, then $(T_1/2Y_n, \ldots, T_n/2Y_n)$ is independent of $Y_n$ and distributed as $(S_1, \ldots, S_n)$. \end{lemma}

 In the remainder of this section we will frequently use the \emph{exponential spacing model}, defined as follows.
-Let $T_1,\ldots,T_n$ be $n$ i.i.d. $Exp(1)$ variables and, for every $0\leq k\leq n$, define the dot $Y_k=\sum_{i=0}^k T_i$.
+Let $T_1,\ldots,T_n$ be $n$ i.i.d. $Exp(1)$ variables and, for every $0\leq k\leq n$, define the dot $Y_k=\sum_{i=1}^k T_i$.
 Define also $\Gamma_1,\ldots,\Gamma_{n-1}$ to be $n-1$ i.i.d.
 Bernoulli variables of parameter $\tfrac{1}{2}$ independent of the $T_i$, and set in addition $\Gamma_0=1$ and $\Gamma_n=0$.
 It will also be useful to extend the definition of the $Y_i$ and $\Gamma_i$ to all $-n \leq i \leq 2n-1$ by setting for every $0\leq i\leq n-1$

 With this extension, every dot $X_i$ with $0\leq i\leq n-1$ has at least one dot of the opposite color to its left and to its right.